Duane Robinson

-Duane Robinson (born September 20, 1968, in Trenton, New Jersey) is a retired professional soccer forward who played in the American Professional Soccer League and the United States Interregional Soccer League.
+Duane Robinson (born September 20, 1968) is a retired professional soccer forward who played in the American Professional Soccer League and the United States Interregional Soccer League.
 He was the 1990 # 1 overall pick of the Illinois Thunder of National Professional Soccer League.
 He also earned 10 caps with the United States Under – 20 National Team.

 High School and youth career

 Robinson grew up in Trenton, New Jersey and graduated in 1986 from Notre Dame High School in Lawrenceville, New Jersey.
 Robinson recorded 24 goals his senior year leading Notre Dame to two Parochial A state titles, in 1984 and 1985.
 He was selected to the New Jersey State Olympic Development Team his senior year and was one of the top five recruits coming out of the state of New Jersey.
 The summer of his senior year he led his club team (Union Lancers) Union, New Jersey to the United States Youth National Championship (McGuire Cup) in St. Louis, Missouri scoring four goals and adding two assist in the final four.
 Robinson also represented the United States Under – 20 National team as a right back in World Cup qualifying play that summer in Trinidad and Tobago.